tanaka31-dot/Flashcards/README.md

 - [x] User can delete a flashcard
 - [x] User can edit existing flashcard
 - [x] User can store multiple choice questions
-- [x] User gets error message when they try to delete an flashcards and they have none left.
+- [x] User gets error message when they try to delete flashcards and they have none left.